bburns/dnd-rules/README.md

     yarn

-## Develop Site
+## Develop

-To run the app in the development mode -
+Run the app in the development mode -

     yarn start

 It will open [http://localhost:3000](http://localhost:3000) in the browser - the page will reload as you make edits, including to the rules file.

+## Print

+Print the site to a pdf using Microsoft Edge and add it to the `public/pdf` folder, then update the link in `src/components/app/index.jsx`.

+I've tried printing the site with Firefox, Chrome, and Microsoft Edge, all on Windows - Edge is the only one that works well - Firefox only prints one page, and Chrome doesn't do the page breaks.

+So until I'm able to fix those issues (if ever?)
+I'll print the site to a pdf after changes made to the rules, using Edge.

-## Deploy Site
+## Deploy

-To deploy the site to the Firebase Hosting page, https://dnd-pub.web.app/ -
+Deploy the site to the Firebase Hosting page, https://dnd-pub.web.app/ -

     yarn deploy